Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-2.md

 Is there a hidden mechanic here, or just a nod?
 Who knows.
 But it's a powerful use of color either way.

-Alternatively, we could echo Delamain's ascension path and create a new being from a limited subset of our own now-overflowing pallet.

 ## Up Next